MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-chart-format-settings.md

 [!INCLUDE [data-labels-options-optimize-label-display](../includes/core-visuals/data-labels-options-optimize-label-display.md)]

 #### Title
 The **Title** toggle controls the visibility of the Series title.
-When enabled, an array of settings become available as shown below allowing users to fully adjust the appearance of the Series title.
+When enabled, an array of settings become available allowing users to fully adjust the appearance of the Series title.
 [!INCLUDE [data-labels-title-content](../includes/core-visuals/data-labels-title-content.md)]
 [!INCLUDE [data-labels-title-data](../includes/core-visuals/data-labels-title-data.md)]
 [!INCLUDE [global-font-controls](../includes/core-visuals/global-font-controls.md)]